 While there is always sunrise and sunset in Iceland, from May 19 until July 23 the sun does not set far enough below the horizon for it to be considered night (Tzeis Hakochavim).
 Therefore the following rulings apply.

-5. Kiddush Levana should not be said.
+Kiddush levana: Kiddush Levana should not be said.

-6. Sefiras Ha'omer may be said after Shkiah with a Bracha.
+Sefiras ha'omer: Sefiras Ha'omer may be said after Shkiah with a Bracha.

 Eiruv: Reykjavik does not have an Eiruv.

 Please contact Rabbi Feldman for further questions.